Anti-racism charter: Framework for developing an anti-racist approach

 Visible and Invisible Barriers: the impact of racism on BME teachers.

-This report of is the result of a roundtable at Westminster, convened by the NEU and the All-Party Political Group on Race and Equality in Education in December 2022, to discuss the issue of adultification of Black girls in secondary schools.
+Report out of a Westminster roundtable convened by the NEU and the All-Party Political Group on Race and Equality in Education.

 October is Black History Month, a time to recognise and celebrate the invaluable contributions of Black people in the UK and around the world.